June Pointer (album)

-June Pointer is the final studio album by June Pointer, released in 1989 on the Columbia label.
+June Pointer is the second and final solo studio album by June Pointer, released in 1989 on the Columbia label.
+The album officially marked the final solo album released by Pointer before her death in 2006.

 History

 The album was Pointer's second studio album without the Pointer Sisters and her only album with Columbia Records, featuring contribution from producers Narada Michael Walden, David Foster, Dann Huff, Renee Geyer, Jason Scheff, and Randy Waldman.
 Carol Bayer Sager served as an executive producer on the album.
 The album yielded a hit with "Tight on Time (I'll Fit U In)", which peaked at No. 35 as a dance hit on the Dance Club Songs as a Top 40.
 It also peaked at No. 70 on the Hot R&B/Hip-Hop Songs chart.
 The album also featured "Keeper of the Flame", featuring backing vocals by Irene Cara.
 It also featured the Sager, Bruce Roberts and Burt Bacharach composition "Why Can't We Be Together".

 Reception

 Justin Kantor of AllMusic gave it 2 out of 5 stars stating, "Weak material is the primary downfall of this disappointing sophomore solo effort by June Pointer.".